 If this is not the first time you are reading about embedded systems, you have for sure heard about ARM or ARM Cortex.
 There is often a little bit of confusion about this point so we are going to spent few words about that.

-ARM, which originally stood for Acorn RISC Machine, was the name of an architecture of a Reduced Instruction Set Computer (RISC) machine.
-An architecture is a “set of rules and methods that describe the functionality, organization, and implementation of computer systems”, while a computer chip is the physical implementation of an architecture.
+ARM, which originally stood for Acorn RISC Machine, was the name of an architecture of a RISC (Reduced Instruction Set Computer) machine.
+An architecture is a “set of rules and methods that describes the functionality, organization, and implementation of computer systems”, while a computer chip is the physical implementation of an architecture.
 And so was the Acorn RISC Machine: an architecture of a computer.
 The ARM itself was so interesting in term of design and power consumption that people behind this idea started to implement more architectures and ARM became a brand.

 Nowadays, ARM designs architecture which are largely used in most of the product we are using daily.

 ARM itself does not produce chips.
 It designs architectures selling the license to use its Intellectual Properties.
 Many semiconductor companies buy this licence to produce their own chips.